profvjreddi/homepage/content/blog/phd-admissions-reality.md

 > **A note on transparency:** I've used generative AI tools to help edit this post, fixing grammar and improving clarity.
 But I take full responsibility for every thought, idea, and piece of advice here.
 The substance is entirely mine, drawn from years of experience in admissions.

-Let's address something that has changed PhD admissions: AI writing tools.
+I want to address something that has changed PhD admissions: AI writing tools.
 In 2020, strong writing was a competitive advantage.
 By 2025, everyone's statement is well-written.
 Now that everyone can produce polished prose with AI tools, committees focus on what the polish can't hide: the substance of your thinking, the depth of your curiosity, and the authenticity of your engagement with research problems.

 **What faculty look for now:** Can you explain *why* something matters, not just *what* it is?
 Do you show genuine engagement through specific examples that feel real?
 Does your writing reveal how you actually think about problems?
 Compare "I am passionate about machine learning" versus "After spending three weeks debugging why our model's inference was 10x slower than expected, I became fascinated by the gap between theoretical and realized performance..."